What Is The Cheapest Electric Scooter? [And How Is This Low Price Possible?]

 You can safely expect even the cheapest scooters to last at least 1 year at the very minimum.

-Of course, sometimes you may get a faulty product.
-Luckily, pretty much all the brands will replace your scooter if it has arrived with a defect.
-I haven’t seen a brand that doesn’t offer at least 6 months warranty on all parts, with most offering at least a year.
+Of course, sometimes you may get a faulty product, but pretty much all the brands will replace your scooter if it has arrived with a defect.

-So, even in the worst-case scenario, which is pretty rare, you will be covered for a whole year.
+Even in the worst-case scenario, which is pretty rare, you will be covered for a whole year.

 The medium-priced scooters, on average, should last 5 years or more.
 A lifespan of 3 years is considered the bare minimum.